westbaykayak/westbaykayak.github.io/index.md

 Be aware that there are risks to kayaking including
  * [Leptospirosis and Weil's Disease](/leptospirosis.pdf)

-Contact us via phone on 01308 862055 or using our [Contact Form](/contact) to let us know if you want to come along - especially if you are not a confident swimmer (less than 50 meters) or are unsure if kayaking is for you and we'll try to help.
+Contact us  using our [Contact Form](/contact) to let us know if you want to come along - especially if you are not a confident swimmer (less than 50 meters) or are unsure if kayaking is for you and we'll try to help.

 <p>For updates on new events, taster sessions, and beginners courses please subscribe to our mailing list.</p>